Porsche 917/10 Turbo

 |5.4F12 twin-turbo||820 kW|

 In 1971, when it was clear that large engines would be banned from 1972 Manufacturers' World Championship, Porsche focused on Can-Am championship for the 1972 season.
 Naturally they needed winning cars and knew that they need more power from their engines.
 Remember, the Can-Am dominating McLarens had 8.1-litre engines.
 Always thinking big, engineer Ferdinand Piëch let to develop a 16-cylinder engine in 1971 that was tested in the 917 Spyder prototype.
 The experimental turbocharged 12-cylinder was also created.
-They soon realized that it was easier to pump out the power from the turbocharged 12-cylinder than from the normally aspirated 16-cylinder.
-The turbo-power was not ready by the beginning of the 1972 racing season, so the first races were entered with naturally aspirated 917/10.
+The engineers soon realized that it was easier to pump out the power from the turbocharged 12-cylinder than from the normally aspirated 16-cylinder.
+The turbo-power was not ready by the beginning of the 1972 racing season, so the first races were competed with naturally aspirated 917/10.

 The first ever publically seen turbocharged Porsche was the 917/10 Turbo with chassis number 917/10-011.
 It was entered for the June 11, 1972 Can-Am Mosport race.
 Mark Donohue was fastest in the qualification with it, but scored second in the 80 laps race after the 8.1-litre McLaren.
 The Porsche Turbo era had begun.
 Eight 917/10 were racing in 1972 in Can-Am and in Interserie.
 Four of them started their careers as 917/10 Turbo (chassis 001, 003, 005 and 011) and four were 917/10 with turbo conversions.
 The originally normally aspirated 917/10 that were fitted with turbo engines, performed well, but to win, they also needed the bodywork from the 917/10 Turbo.